alterlkshh/C-lk/README.md

 ## Programs

-Here is the list of C programs which I practiced this sem, which includes ..
+Here is the list of C topics which I learned this sem, which includes ..

 * BASICS